-- If a parent needs to get an important or emergency message to a student, they should call 314-854-6400 as early as possible. - Announcements are made daily at 8:30 A.M.
+- If a parent needs to get an important or emergency message to a student, they should call 314-854-6400 as early as possible.
+Please do not text students during class times. - Announcements are made daily at 8:30 A.M.
 The announcements include all daily information about clubs, intramurals, and recreational events. - Event information is available www.claytonschools.net. - Announcements are also screened on monitors during lunch. - A school newsletter is published weekly and emailed to parents. - A school yearbook is published annually to capture the memories of the school year. - The core teams also publish literary magazines, electronic newsletters, and other publications during the year.